| Organizing Your Thoughts In order

 Military, Political,

-Social, and Economic aspects
+Social, and Economic aspects Communities, Families,

-and Individuals
+and Individuals Transportation,

-Technology, and Communication
+Technology, and Communication Research

 Activity -- History is Layered